 - Be cleared by a physician for travel abroad.

-- Disclose all prescription medications (for both physical and mental health).
+- Be prepared to discuss all prescription medications (for both physical and mental health).

 Your financial aid can be used for education abroad.
 Stop by the GSC Financial Aid Office today to learn more about this option.